Common Potty Training Mistakes

 With so much at stake, it can be easy to get swept up in pressures to start too soon, so when it comes to toilet training the number one mistake parents can make is not making sure your child is emotionally ready for toilet training.

-Sometimes children will start to refuse to have their diaper changed or not want to be changed lying on their back.
-Before you consider potty training as the solution try some training pants.
-We love the Rascal + Friends training pants as they allow your child to get changed standing up.
+Sometimes children will start to refuse to have their nappy changed or not want to be changed lying on their back.
+Before you consider potty training as the solution try some nappy pants.
+We love the Rascal + Friends nappy pants as they allow your child to get changed standing up.
 It’s a win win!
 More independence for your toddler and less chasing for us.

 Children show several signs they are ready for toilet training, but often the last sign to present (which many parents may not be aware to look for) is emotional readiness.